 “You are all welcome,” he finished, “and you are all expected to honour the legacy the founders established.”

 Gwen felt a shiver trace her spine.
 Legacy.
-For an O’Dorchaidhe, that weight was a suit of armour she wore every day, polished to a blinding sheen.
+For an O’Dorchaidhe, that weight was both the chains and armour she wore every day, polished to a blinding sheen.
 For her, that meant the Aurelian Circle.
 It meant being sorted into Aurelius Dorm, the dormitory of elite protectors and curse-breakers.
-If the Cairn placed her anywhere else, she might as well walk back into the loch and let the kelpies have her.
-To be sorted into Cairngorm—the dorm of laborers who spent their days sweating over alchemical lead—or the star-gazing sentimentalist of Sidereal?
+If the Cairn placed her anywhere else, she might as well walk back into the loch and let the kelpies drown her.
+To be sorted into Cairngorm—the dorm of labourers who spent their days sweating over alchemical formulas—or the star-gazing sentimentalists of Sidereal?
 It wasn’t just a dormitory assignment; it was a social execution.
 An O’Dorchaidhe sat at the high table, or she didn’t sit at all.

-A professor in robes the colour of a poisoned forest stepped forward.
+A professor in a pantsuit the colour of a poisoned forest stepped forward.
 In one hand, she held a glowing glass tablet—sleek, cold, and offensively modern.
-In the other, she gripped an obsidian ritual blade that looked like it had been pulled from the throat of a dying god.
+In the other, she gripped an obsidian ritual blade that looked like it had been pulled from the rib of a dying god.

 “Thank you, Chancellor,” the professor commanded, her voice like a whip-crack.
 “When I call your name, approach.
 You will offer a drop to the stones.
 The Cairn will see your truth.
 Do not gawk.
 Do not linger.
 Join your dormitory leader immediately.”

 To the side, the four dorm leaders stood like statues.
-One of them—the Cairngorm representative—gave a cheery, commoner’s wave.
-Gwen looked away, her lip curling in a faint, involuntary sneer.
+One of them—the Cairngorm representative—gave a cheery, comical wave.
+Gwen looked away, her lip curling in a faint, involuntary scowl.
 Disgraceful.

 “First.
 Marcus Bones.”